jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Learn how to code with Generative/Agentic AI:
     * Build your own AI Agent to solve a problem for you.
     * Learn how to code with Generative/Agentic AI.
 You may not be allowed to leverage these tools in your academic career yet, but you will be expected to use them in your career.
 Any experience you can gain would be worth the investment.
 Recode some of your previous course assignments with the assistance of AI.
 Find out what works and what doesn't work.
-* Work on any type of softare project.
+* Work on any type of software project.
 * Learn a new programming language, programming paradigm, or framework, such as [Spring](https://en.wikipedia.org/wiki/Spring_Framework).

 There are countless often free resources for all of these on the internet.